JehanneOS/jehanneos.github.io/_posts/2018-10-20-awake-syscall.markdown

 How many programs did you installed on your computer?

-If you are running 100 different programs good enough (aka correct 99% of times) the probability they whole system will do what you expect is 37%.
+**The probability that 100 programs with such quality running together will work as you expect is 37%**.

-In other words, by running 100 different programs that are "good enough" your computer can suck your soul out of you.
+In other words, by running 100 different programs that are "good enough" **your computer can suck your soul out of you**.